evanblack/ustyle-modals/README.md

     <a href="/ajax-content.html" class="us-modal">click me</a>

-The above will create a 600px wide responsive modal dialog filled with the contents of "/ajax-content.html"
+The above will create a 600px wide responsive modal dialog filled with the contents of "/ajax-content.html".
+It's the class "us-modal" that turns this from a regular link to a modal link.

 You can then add optional extra arguments in the form of data-types (see below for full list)